 2 X 2 ribbing and that means you knit 2 stitches, purl 2 stitches all the way across your needle.

-2 X 2 ribbing is a really nice stretchy fabric even more than 1 X 1 ribbing.
+This ribbing is a really nice stretchy fabric even more than 1 X 1 ribbing and I use this when I want something extra stretchy.

 There are hundreds of ribbing stitch pattern variations you can try too.
 You just have to play a little and see which ones you like.